anthonypernia/setup-python-environment-with-testing-and-github-actions/README.md

         Setup Python environment with pre-commit, pytest and github actions
     </h1>
     <p>This repository was created from some blogs and documents, which I will leave below.</p>
+    <p>Works in python and PySpark.</p>
     <br>
     <h3>How to use:</h3>
-    <p>You can clone the repo <a href="https://github.com/anthonypernia/pre-commit-python-action-example.git">https://github.com/anthonypernia/pre-commit-python-action-example.git</a> or just download the files and put the files in your repo</p>
+    <p>You can clone the repo <a href="https://github.com/anthonypernia/pre-commit-python-action-example.git">https://github.com/anthonypernia/pre-commit-python-action-example.git</a> or just download the files that you need and use in your repo.</p>
     <p>Install the necessary libraries:</p>
     <ul>
       <li>pre-commit</li>